JetBrains/guide/site/ai/links/ai-for-php-how-to-make-ai-assistant-generate-test-implementations/index.md

 **Author: Brent Roose**

-We started this series by looking at how JetBrains AI Assistant can generate tests from an existing implementation.
-But what if we want to use AI Assistant the other way around?
-What if we want to take a more test-driven-development approach, writing our tests first, and having AI Assistant generate an implementation for us?
+This article explores how to use JetBrains AI Assistant to generate code implementations based on written tests.
+Instead of starting with an implementation and generating tests, this approach follows a test-driven development (TDD) approach where tests are written first.

+The article demonstrates how to use AI Assistant to generate an implementation by opening the AI Actions menu, selecting "New Chat Using Selection," and providing a prompt to write an implementation for a test.
+AI Assistant quickly generates the implementation, which can be copied into a file and tested.

+The article also explains how to save and reuse custom prompts for future use.
+The author acknowledges that AI Assistant may not write perfect code, but it is useful for generating boilerplate code and saving time.
+While AI may not replace real programmers, it is a helpful tool for accelerating the coding process.